IriLrnr/EvIBM/README.md

 	In this case, there's no fast collapse, no species and THE FINAL PLOT IS SO SO SO SO WEIRD.

-I think I got wrong the reproduction.
-Variation in the movement of the offspring shows that the collapse isn't dependent of it, but it changes the pattern of the collapse.
-Is always stabilizes at a number of species, and the smaller the probability of movement, the bigger is the number of species.

 TO VISUALIZE WHAT IS HAPPENING I NEED GIFS OF THE FOLLOWING PROCESSES: